hexamus/utc_to_MATT/README.md

 # UTC Alarm Receiver

-_utcar_ acts as a central station to a ATS alarm system and has been tested using an ATS2000IP system.
+_utcar_to_MQTT_ acts as a central station to a ATS alarm system and has been tested using an ATSXX00IP system.
 It might work with other variants as well.
 The communication between the alarm system and utcar is using OH+XSIA protocol.
 I'm not an expert, but I assume that any system that uses this protocol should be compatible (naive? me?).

 My use case:
 * leverage the alarms systems events (e.g. motion, window sensors) as input to home automation